angusjellis/angusjellis/README.md

 ### 👋 Hi there, I'm Angus

-I'm a DevOps Engineer on KPMG's Platform Engineering team.
+I'm an Engineer on KPMG's Developer Platform team.

 I lead a small squad of engineers building out our GitHub-based platform, enabling innersourcing & developer self-service.

-I'm interested in Kubernetes, Python, Node.js, etc...
+I'm interested in Kubernetes, Python, Golang, Hashicorp Vault, etc...

 <!--
 **angusjellis/angusjellis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.